Updated: 13th November 2020

 Several options exist if you’re struggling to pay HMRC, one of which is their Time to Pay (TTP) arrangement.
-This would only be a viable solution if your cash flow problems are temporary, however, and that given a little more time you would be able to meet the obligations in full.
+This would only be a viable solution if your cash flow problems are temporary, however, and simply need a little more time to meet your tax obligations in full.

-If HMRC believes your cash flow problems are more serious, they could take immediate action to recover what is owed by closing down your business.
-This is why seeking the help of a finance professional is a good idea, as it will also help to ensure that you pay only what you can afford.
+If HMRC believe your cash flow problems are more serious, they could take immediate action to recover what is owed by petitioning to wind up your business.
+This is why seeking the help of an insolvency practitioner is vital for companies experiencing financial distress, as it will help you to understand the severity of your situation and also the options available to you.

-Time to Pay was originally introduced by the government to help businesses during the recession.
-The scheme generally offers an extended period of between six and 12 months to pay HMRC arrears, but in some cases the timescale can be longer.
+Time to Pay was originally introduced by the government to help businesses struggling to keep up with their taxes during the recession.
+The scheme generally offers a business an extended period of between six and 12 months to pay off its HMRC arrears.

-A proposal is then made to HMRC, accompanied by:
+Your TTP proposal is made directly to HMRC and should be accompanied by: